make-all/tuya-local/README.md

 The first stage of configuration is to provide the information needed to connect to the device.

+When using the manual config path, Ledvance Local will first scan your local network for compatible devices and let you choose one to pre-fill the device id and IP address.
+You can still skip this and enter the details manually if discovery does not find your device.

 When using the cloud assisted config, the device id and local key will be pre-filled from the cloud, and the IP address will also be filled if local discovery is not blocked by other integrations or a complex network setup.
 Otherwise, see [DEVICE_DETAILS.md](DEVICE_DETAILS.md) for instructions on how to find the info.

 #### host